seontechnologies/seon-ios-sdk-public/README.md

 - Introduced new VPN detection feature
 - Internal performance improvements and changes for upcoming features
 - Fixed rare threading related issue
+- Added codesign signature to XCFramework binary to attest to the validitiy of the SDK
+- Fixed test coverage reports not showing up when the SDK is linked

 ### New response fields
 - `vpn_state` Returns VPN state.